Best DVRs for cord cutters

 TiVo has the best name recognition of the three devices here, and if you want a traditional set-top DVR the Bolt OTA is still your best option.
 While the Tivo Bolt is pricier than the other products here (especially after the $250 lifetime OTA DVR service is added), the Bolt OTA also offers a ton of features including streaming apps, all packaged with TiVo's interface.
 There is a newer model called the TiVo Edge, but the still-available Bolt OTA is a better value.
 Read our TiVo Bolt OTA review.

-The AirTV 2 has its pluses, especially as it's the cheapest of our three recommendations and it works without incurring a monthly charge.
-Yet, it's really designed to complement a $30-a-month Sling TV subscription by adding local channels.
+The AirTV 2 has its pluses, especially as it's the cheapest of our three OTA DVR recommendations and it works without incurring a monthly charge.
+Yet, this OTA DVR is really designed to complement a $30-a-month Sling TV subscription by adding local channels.
 And you need to add an external hard drive (not included) to make the AirTV 2 function as a true DVR, though it lacks live TV pause.
 If you're looking for a device that works without paying more per month, the similar Amazon Fire TV Recast offers a better overall experience.
 Read our AirTV 2 review.

-Read more: TiVo takes on Roku with new streaming Edge DVR and free live channels

 The Tablo Quad is the latest version of the popular cord-cutting DVR and goes all-in on features.
 There's room for an internal hard drive and the inclusion of four tuners should cater for even the most demanding users.
-It's not the easiest device to setup though, and Tablo DVR device compatibility doesn't live up to the same power-user expectations.
+This OTA DVR is not the easiest device to setup though, and Tablo DVR device compatibility doesn't live up to the same power-user expectations.
 And the worst part is that with a Tablo OTA DVR you'll need to pay a subscription to access many of its features.
 Read our Nuvyyo Tablo Quad review.

+10 old cables you should keep around (and 6 to toss)See all photos

 Types of OTA DVR: Set top vs. networked TV streamer?